10 Steps to Build Mobile Websites for Google (2026 Guide)

 Introduction

-Why Mobile Optimization Matters for SEO
+Why Mobile Optimization is Critical for Google Rankings

 1. Google Uses Mobile-First Indexing